thesse1/webmethods-api-gateway-staging/README.md

 | Export which API project? | Case-sensitive name of the API project to be exported |
 | commitMessage | The change will be committed with this commit message |

-### Drop-down list for api_project

-As an alternative for the api_project free-text field, it would also be possible to define the names of existing API projects as possible values in the pipeline definition.
-Azure DevOps would then present a drop-down list which lets the user select the API project to be deployed from a configurable list of candidates which would be more convenient and less error-prone than having to type the full name of the API project correctly in the form entry field.
-But this candidate list would have to be updated for every new/renamed/removed API project.
+This pipeline can be used for exporting new versions of the zzz_ negative test cases.

 ## Pipelines for API Gateway configurations

-The API Gateway Staging solution includes one Azure DevOps build pipeline for deploying API Gateway configurations from the Azure DevOps repository (or GitHub repository) to DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and/or PROD_EXT environments and one pipeline for exporting the API Gateway configurations from DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT or PROD_EXT into the Azure DevOps repository (or GitHub repository).
+The API Gateway Staging solution includes one Azure DevOps build pipeline for deploying API Gateway configurations from the Git repository to DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and/or PROD_EXT environments and one pipeline for exporting the API Gateway configurations from DESIGN, BUILD (BUILD_01, ..., BUILD_07), DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT (PROD_INT_01, PROD_INT_02) or PROD_EXT (PROD_EXT_01, PROD_EXT_02) into the Git repository.

-In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on / exported from the target environment.
+In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on or exported from the target environment stage/instance.

-Every pipeline will publish the following artifact:
+The configuration pipeline will publish the following artifact:
-- DESIGN_configuration, BUILD_configuration etc.: The API Gateway asset archive (ZIP file) containing the assets imported on DESIGN, BUILD etc.
+- DESIGN_import, BUILD_import etc.: The API Gateway asset archive (ZIP file) containing the assets imported on DESIGN, BUILD etc.

+The configuration export pipeline will publish the following artifact:
+- DESIGN_export, BUILD_export etc.: The API Gateway asset archive (ZIP file) containing the assets exported from DESIGN, BUILD etc.

 These artifacts will be stored by Azure DevOps for some time.
 They will enable auditing and bug fixing of pipeline builds.